bongiozzo/musica_mustdie/output/band_bloodbath.md

 # Bloodbath

+swedish all-star project

-Дискография
+## Дискография

-"Breeding Death (MCD)" 1999, Death Metal
+### "Breeding Death (MCD)" 1999, Death Metal

+1. Breeding Death
+2. Ominous Bloodvomit
+3. Furnace Funeral

+### "Resurrection Through Carnage" 2002, Death Metal

+01. Ways To The Grave
+02. So You Die
+03. Mass Strangulation
+04. Death Delirium
+05. Buried By The Dead
+06. The Soulcollector
+07. Bathe In Blood
+08. Trail Of Insects
+09. Like Fire
+10. Cry My Name

-"Resurrection Through Carnage" 2002, Death Metal "Nightmares Made Flesh" 2004, Death Metal
+### "Nightmares Made Flesh" 2004, Death Metal

+01. Outnumbering The Day
+02. Year Of The Cadaver Race
+03. Draped In Disease
+04. Cancer Of The Soul
+05. The Ascension
+06. Eaten
+07. Brave New Hell
+08. Stillborn Saviour
+09. Feeding The Undead
+10. Bastard Son Of God
+11. Soul Evisceration
+12. Blood Vortex

-"The Fathomless Mastery " 2008, Death Metal
+### "The Fathomless Mastery " 2008, Death Metal

+1. At the Behest of their Death
+2. Process of Disillumination
+3. Slaughtering the Will to Live
+4. Mock the Cross
+5. Treasonous
+6. Iesous
+7. Drink from the Cup of Heresy
+8. Devouring the Feeble
+9. Earthrot
+10. Hades Rising
+11. Wretched Human Mirror

-"Grand Morbid Funeral" 2014, Ambient
+### "Grand Morbid Funeral" 2014, Ambient

+1. Let the Stillborn Come to Me  04:37
+2. Total Death Exhumed  03:51
+3. Anne  03:43
+4. Church of Vastitas  03:37
+5. Famine of God's Word  04:56
+6. Mental Abortion  03:47
+7. Beyond Cremation  04:41
+8. His Infernal Necropsy  03:35
+9. Unite in Pain  03:52
+10. My Torturer  04:17
+11. Grand Morbid Funeral  05:35

+Recorded Ghost Ward & City of Glass (March - September, 2014) Mixed at Ghost Ward, Stockholm (September, 2014) Mastered at Stockholm Mastering, Stockholm (Sptember, 2014)

+Jonas Renkse - Bass
+Nick Holmes - Vocals
+Per "Sodomizer" Eriksson - Guitars
+Martin Axenrot - Drums
+Anders "Blakkheim" Nystrцm - Guitars, Vocals (backing)

 ## Отношения с другими группами